sevkar/dema-test/README.md

 ## Next Steps and TODOs

-- Run Prefect server and flows in Docker container
+- Run flows in Docker container
 - Add unittests for the pipeline tasks
 - Add integration tests for the pipeline
 - Optimize the pipeline for large datasets